lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 In order to keep drawcalls to a minimum, the system offers the option to automatically merge similar meshes within a room.
 This can increase performance in many cases.
 The culling accuracy is reduced, but as a room is a fairly logical unit for culling, this trade off usually works in your favour.
 #### Plane Simplification
 In some cases, automatically generated convex hull bounds may contain a very large number of planes.
 This is not ideal because it slows down determining which room a camera or object is within.
 The system can optionally simplify hulls.
 Each plane is defined by a normal, and a distance.
 If the angle and distance between two planes is below these selectable thresholds, two planes will be joined into one.

+### Portal
+#### Portal Active
+Portals can be turned on and off at runtime.
+This is especially useful if you have open and closing doors.
+#### Two Way
+Portals can either be two way or one way.
+One way portals may be useful for example to create windows that can be seen out of, but not seen into.
+This can help performance when viewing buildings from outdoors.